 Your Competitors Are Starting Podcasts—Should You?

-There was a time when podcasts felt like a niche medium—something reserved for hobbyists or pop culture deep-dives.
-But the landscape has changed.
-Fast.
-And now, your competitors are launching shows that speak directly to your audience.
+There was a time when podcasts felt like a niche medium — something reserved for hobbyists or pop culture deep-dives.
+That time has passed.
+The landscape has shifted fast, and businesses in almost every industry are launching shows that speak directly to their target audience.

-If you’re in B2B marketing and you’re not considering a podcast, you’re leaving real value on the table.
+If you're in B2B and you're not considering a podcast, here's what you're leaving on the table.

 1. Podcasts Build Long-Form Trust